gee-community/geemap/docs/faq.md

 ## How to use geemap in countries where Google Services are blocked

-If you are trying to use geemap in coutries where Gooogle Services are blocked (e.g., China), you will need a VPN.
+If you are trying to use geemap in a country where Google Services are blocked (e.g., China), you will need a VPN.
 Use `geemap.set_proxy(port=your-port-number)` to connect to Earth Engine servers.
 Otherwise, you might encounter a connection timeout issue.

 ```
 import geemap